Ibrahim-yousseef/ETL-Processes-using-SSIS-Package/README.md

 ```
 ![](images/pak1.png)
 ```
-second package designed to Split Course data from [ITI DB] into 3 files with the following criteria:
+split out package designed to Split Course data from [ITI DB] into 3 files with the following criteria:
 a-Select Course data with topic name From ITI DB
 b-Sort Course data by Crs_name Descending. use [Sort Component]
 c-Crs_name should appear in lower case.
 Use [Character Map Component]